-

 Thomas Macagnano is beginning his 28th year as an educator for the Jersey City Public Schools District.
 He has served as an ELA teacher, assistant principal, elementary principal, director, and is currently the proud principal of Dr. Ronald E. McNair Academic High School (his alma mater).
 Thomas is also the President of the Administrators and Supervisors Association of Jersey City, the coordinator of the Hudson County association, and a field representative for NJPSA.

-Assistant Principal, Pinelands Regional Jr. High School
+Director of Research, Planning, and Evaluation, Pinelands Regional Jr. High School

 Principal, Nicolaus Copernicus School